These easy broiled rosemary lamb chops take minutes to make!

 - In a bowl, add chops, and lightly massage with oil, sea salt and pepper.

-- Place chops on a pan and stick sliced garlic into the chops.
+- Place chops on a greased sheet pan and stick sliced garlic into the chops.

 - Roll rosemary leaves between your palms to release oil and then place on both sides of the chops.

 - Broil the chops on the third rack (8 or so inches from the heat source) for ten minutes to get perfect medium-rare lamb chops.